 Overview

 Tankardstown Engine House sits on a grassy promontory high above the Celtic Sea, forming a dramatic silhouette against the sky on the Copper Coast of County Waterford.
-The ruin is part of the Copper Coast UNESCO Global Geopark, one of only three such geoparks in Ireland, and it marks the heart of a once‑thriving 19th‑century copper‑mining district.
-Visitors arrive via the R675, park in the small on‑site car park, and are greeted by a rectangular stone engine house with a towering chimney, framed by sweeping cliff‑top views.
+The ruin marks the heart of a once-thriving 19th-century copper-mining district and is a designated site within the Copper Coast UNESCO Global Geopark.
+Visitors arrive via the R675, park in the small on-site car park, and are greeted by a rectangular stone engine house with a towering chimney, framed by sweeping cliff-top views.

-The Copper Coast was declared a European Geopark in 2001 and earned UNESCO Global Geopark status in 2004.
-At just 90 km² it is the world’s smallest geopark, yet it packs over 460 million years of geological history into its cliffs, beaches and mining ruins.
-Interpretation panels at Tankardstown, installed with the help of the Mining Heritage Trust of Ireland, explain the volcanic origins of the bedrock, the hydrothermal processes that created copper ore, and the secondary minerals that give the area its vivid colours.
+Over 36 minerals have been recorded from the Copper Coast mines, making the area a destination for geological enthusiasts.
+On-site interpretation panels, installed with the help of the Mining Heritage Trust of Ireland, explain the volcanic origins of the bedrock, the hydrothermal processes that created copper ore, and the secondary minerals that give the area its vivid colours.

 What to See & Do